Skip to main content

 Wondering how to care for an inch plant?
 Top tips for the tropical plant

 Tropical plants can be alluring for any gardener, but they aren’t always easy to care for.
 With their unique patterns and interesting shapes and colors, it’s no wonder gardeners love bringing these plants into their homes.
-However, growing a plant in a different climate than it’s used to can be tricky, especially if you aren’t sure what they need.
+However, growing a plant in a different climate than it’s used to can be tricky.
+Your home likely doesn’t have much in common with the hot, humid environments most tropical plants come from, so many gardeners choose to skip tropical plants in favor of more common plants.

 Soil and seasons

 Zebrina grows well in many soil types, as long as it’s a well-draining soil.
-Adding perlite or a small amount of peat moss can help the soil retain water without exposing the plant’s roots to too much water.
+Adding some perlite or a small amount of peat moss can help the soil retain water without exposing the plant’s roots to too much water.
 If you’re growing your zebrina in a pot, make sure there are drainage holes in the bottom.
 Adding a small amount of compost to the soil can help ensure your potted zebrina will have enough nutrients, since potted plants don’t have access to natural means of replenishing the nutrients in their soil.

 When growing inch plants outside, it’s best to plant them once the weather warms, such as in spring in most areas.
 Since they are native to Central and South America, they’re adapted to heat and sensitive to cold.
 Frost can damage or kill them, so wait until all chance of frost has passed before planting them.
 You can start them indoors at any time, as long as you can keep them warm.